jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_exceptions.rst

   except Exception:
       something else

-because :ref:`Exception<how to test that an Exception is raised>` is the mother of all the :ref:`Exceptions<how to test that an Exception is raised>` covered so far, they :ref:`inherit<everything is an object>` from it.
+because :ref:`Exception<how to test if an Exception is raised>` is the mother of all the :ref:`Exceptions<how to test if an Exception is raised>` covered so far, they :ref:`inherit<everything is an object>` from it.

 From the :PEP:`Zen of Python <20>`: ``Explicit is better than implicit``.
 I want to make things clearer.